MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/explainer.md

 ## Introduction
 When a user agent first launches (a "cold start" scenario), it must perform many expensive initialization tasks that compete for resources on the system.
 Consequently, web applications may suffer from bimodal distribution in page load performance.

 Content they attempt to load will be in competition with other initialization work.
 This makes it difficult to detect if performance issues exist within web applications themselves, or because of a user-agent-generated condition of high resource contention.
-This is particularly a pain point for pinned PWAs (Progressive Web Apps) that will often require a cold start of the user agent, and teams we have worked with have been surprised by the tails in their dashboards.
+This is particularly a pain point for pinned PWAs (Progressive Web Apps) that will often require a cold start of the user agent, and teams we have worked with have been surprised at the difference between real-world dashboard metrics and what they observe in page profiling tools.
 Without more information, it is challenging for developers to understand if (and when) their applications may be misbehaving or are simply being loaded in a contended period.
 To address this, we propose adding new information to existing Web Performance APIs.

 [Performance Navigation Timing](https://w3c.github.io/navigation-timing/#dom-performancenavigationtiming) provides a variety of performance measurements.
 A typical response for `performance.getEntriesByType("navigation")` will produce something like: